Spirit in the Sky (album)

 Spirit in the Sky is the debut solo album by American singer-songwriter Norman Greenbaum.
 It contains his popular hit song, the title track "Spirit in the Sky".

-It was released on CD by Varèse Sarabande in 2001, with seven bonus tracks.
-The album was re-released on vinyl by Varèse Sarabande for Record Store Day, on April 19, 2014.
+Varèse Sarabande released it on CD in 2001, with seven bonus tracks, and on vinyl for Record Store Day, on April 19, 2014.
+The bonus track "Canned Ham" was included on the follow up for Spirit in the Sky, Back Home Again.

 Track listing

 All selections written by Norman Greenbaum.